-According to the dictionary, the definition of a balance sheet is "a statement of the assets, liabilities, and capital of your business at a particular point in time, detailing the balance of income and expenditure over the preceding period."
-Your balance sheet is a temporary snapshot that shows the current financial state of your company.
-It summarizes what you own (your assets), what you owe (your liabilities), and the money you've invested into your business plus profits (your equity).
+Your balance sheet shows the current financial state of your company and summarizes what you own (your assets), what you owe (your liabilities), and the money you've invested into your business, plus profits (your equity).

 If you need more help creating your balance sheet, take a look at LivePlan.
-LivePlan is a simple business planning and financial forecasting tool that makes business numbers simple.
+It’s a simple tool for planning, forecasting, and tracking your business performance.

 Using spreadsheets to manage your financials is painful—it often requires building complex pivot tables or toggling between multiple documents.
 But with LivePlan, all the calculations are done for you using built-in formulas.

 Over 850,000 businesses have used LivePlan to create accurate financial plans.

 Most people are intimidated by the financials, but LivePlan made planning simple, saved me so much time, and just knowing that the calculations are correct makes this tool worth every penny!"

 — Brandie Slaton, Merced, CA

 LivePlan saved me a lot of time because the software does so much of the work for you.
 All you have to do is answer questions and plug in numbers."